ericmjonas/circuitdata/README.md

 Each dataset is in a separate folder organized by where the data came from, a readme (containing notes explaining the data, the schema, etc.), the processing scripts, and the actual DB.
+We use the ruffus job-running framework

 If you are simply looking for an easy-connectivity-matrix to run algorithm X against, this might not be your target source.
 My goal is